Twisted Sectors in Calabi-Yau Type Fermat Polynomial Singularities and Automorphic Forms: Introduction

 \subsection{Acknowledgement}

 We thank Todor Milanov, Yongbin Ruan, Yefeng Shen, Hsian-Hua Tseng and Yingchun Zhang for useful conversations and communications.

-The work of J.~Z. is partially supported by a start-up grant at Tsinghua University, the Young overseas high-level talents introduction plan of China, and national key research and development program of China (NO. 2020YFA0713000).
+This work is supported by national key research and development program of China No. 2022YFA1007100 and No. 2020YFA0713000 as well as NSFC No.~12371011.
+The work of J.~Z. is also partially supported by a start-up grant at Tsinghua University and the Young overseas high-level talents introduction plan of China.